ChrisNelsonOK/noc-raven/docs/DEPLOYMENT.md

 # IMPORTANT: The container runs as user 'nocraven' (UID 1000)
 # Ensure the host directories are owned by UID 1000 to avoid permission errors

-# Run in production mode
+# Run in production mode (web mode for containers)
 docker run -d \
   --name noc-raven \
   --restart unless-stopped \